Libra (constellation): Stars

 Overall, there are 83 stars within the constellation's borders brighter than or equal to apparent magnitude 6.5.

 The brightest stars in Libra form a quadrangle that distinguishes it for the unaided observer.
 Traditionally, Alpha and Beta Librae are considered to represent the scales' balance beam, while Gamma and Sigma are the weighing pans.

 Alpha Librae, called Zubenelgenubi, is a multiple star system divisible into two stars when seen through binoculars, The primary (Alpha2 Librae) is a blue-white star of magnitude 2.7 and the secondary (Alpha1 Librae) is a white star of magnitude 5.2 and spectral type F3V that is 74.9 ± 0.7 light-years from Earth.
 Its traditional name means "the southern claw".
 Zubeneschamali (Beta Librae) is the corresponding "northern claw" to Zubenelgenubi.
-The brightest star in Libra, it is a green-tinged star of magnitude 2.6, 160 light-years from Earth.
+The brightest star in Libra, Zubeneschamali is a green-tinged star of magnitude 2.6, 160 (or 185 ± 2) light-years from Earth.
 Gamma Librae is called Zubenelakrab, which means "the scorpion's claw", completing the suite of names referring to Libra's archaic status.
 It is an orange giant of magnitude 3.9, 152 light-years from Earth.

-Iota Librae is a complex multiple star, 377 light-years from Earth, with both optical and true binary components.
+Iota Librae is a complex multiple star, 377 light-years from Earth, with both optical and true binary components in it.
 The primary appears as a blue-white star of magnitude 4.5; it is a binary star indivisible in even the largest amateur instruments with a period of 23 years.
 The secondary, visible in small telescopes as a star of magnitude 9.4, is a binary with two components, magnitudes 10 and 11.
 There is an optical companion to Iota Librae; 25 Librae is a star of magnitude 6.1, 219 light-years from Earth and visible in binoculars.
 Mu Librae is a binary star divisible in medium-aperture amateur telescopes, 235 light-years from Earth.
 The primary is of magnitude 5.7 and the secondary is of magnitude 6.8.

 Delta Librae is an Algol-type eclipsing variable star, 304 lightyears from Earth.
 It has a period of 2 days, 8 hours; its minimum magnitude of 5.9 and its maximum magnitude is 4.9.
 FX Librae, designated 48 Librae, is a shell star of magnitude 4.9.
-Shell stars, like Pleione and Gamma Cassiopeiae, are blue supergiants with irregular variations caused by their abnormally high speed of rotation.
+Shell stars, like Pleione and Gamma Cassiopeiae, are stars with irregular variations caused by their abnormally high speed of rotation.
 This ejects gas from the star's equator.

 Sigma Librae (the proper name is Brachium) was formerly known as Gamma Scorpii despite being well inside the boundaries of Libra.
 It was not redesignated as Sigma Librae until 1851 by Benjamin A. Gould.

 History and mythology

 Libra was known in Babylonian astronomy as MUL Zibanu (the "scales" or "balance"), or alternatively as the Claws of the Scorpion.
 The scales were held sacred to the sun god Shamash, who was also the patron of truth and justice.
+Since these times, Libra has been associated with law, fairness and civility.